carlos-rian/pysqlx-engine/docs/user_guide/config.md

 ---
 ## **Keyword**

+* `PYSQLX_DEV_MODE`: default(`False`) If `True`, the PySQLXEngine will be in development mode.
+In this mode, will show the SQL statements builded with the parameters.
+(Just for development, the SQL is not sent to the database).
 * `PYSQLX_SQL_LOG`: default(`False`) If `True`, the SQL statements will be printed in the console.
 This log is available at the `INFO` level of the `logging`.
 * `PYSQLX_USE_COLOR`: default(`False`) If `True`, the messages will be printed in color.
 * `PYSQLX_ERROR_JSON_FMT`: default(`False`) If `True`, the error messages will be printed in JSON format.